tstillwell/appengine_multiblog/README.md

 `gcloud app deploy app.yaml index.yaml cron.yaml`

-If you want to customize and test the app before deploying it to app engine you need to use the App Engine SDK which includes a local development server so you can check your changes locally before pushing the code to production.
+If you want to customize / test the app before deploying, you will need to use the App Engine SDK which includes a local development server so you can simulate App Engine on your system.
 For more info see the Setup Info section below.

 ## Features